harrisonchung06/Misc-Projects/README.md

 # Misc or Single Day Projects

 ## MonkeyType Project
-Types really fast using Python and Selenium
+Breaking MonkeyType typing records with Selenium and win32API

 ## Food Chooser Project
-Chooses a food based on a ZIP code given using Python and beautifulSoup
+Chooses a restaurant based on a ZIP code with beautifulSoup

+## PI Project
+Approximation of PI using integrals

+## Coinflipper Project
+A random probability distribution for a two sided coin